paul-mcnamee/blog/static/posts/FirstPost.md

 Yea I just quoted my own internal thought, you'll get over it, otherwise you probably would have stopped reading this by now.

-#### Focus on Content
-I decided to focus more on the content instead of learning something new when I found that github pages are free and you can use [jekyll](https://jekyllrb.com/) for pushing the content, but for now I will use [this cool online markdown editor](stackedit.io) for the initial readme and probably just go to bed now.

 **Aaaaaannnndddd POST!**

-# blog

-> A blog where Paul McNamee writes stuff.